MaximKirsch/angular-workshop/topic-05/topic.md

-# 5. Routing and Modules
+# 5. Deploying on Netlify

-Routing through the Website using router-outlet and Modules
+Deploying the Angular Project on Netlify, making it accessible for everyone